Candy (1968 film)

-Candy is a 1968 sex farce film directed by Christian Marquand from a screenplay by Buck Henry, based on the 1958 novel of the same name by Terry Southern and Mason Hoffenberg, itself based on Voltaire's 1759 novel Candide.
-The film satirizes pornographic stories through the adventures of its naive heroine, Candy, played by Ewa Aulin.
-It stars Charles Aznavour, Marlon Brando, Richard Burton, James Coburn, John Huston, Walter Matthau, and Ringo Starr.
-Popular figures such as Sugar Ray Robinson, Anita Pallenberg, Florinda Bolkan, Marilù Tolo, Nicoletta Machiavelli, Umberto Orsini, and Enrico Maria Salerno also appear in cameo roles.
+Candy is a 1968 sex farce film directed by Christian Marquand from a screenplay by Buck Henry, based on the 1958 novel of the same name by Terry Southern and Mason Hoffenberg.
+The film satirizes pornographic stories through the adventures of its naïve heroine, Candy Christian, played by Ewa Aulin.
+It stars Charles Aznavour, Marlon Brando, Richard Burton, James Coburn, John Huston, Walter Matthau and Ringo Starr.
+Popular figures such as Sugar Ray Robinson, Anita Pallenberg, Florinda Bolkan, Marilù Tolo, Nicoletta Machiavelli, Umberto Orsini and Enrico Maria Salerno also appear in cameo roles.

 Plot

-High school student Candy Christian wakes up from a daydream where she seemingly descends to Earth from space, in her father's social sciences class, causing much embarrassment.
+While in her father T.M.
+Christian's social sciences class, high school student Candy awakens from a daydream in which she seemingly descends to Earth from space.
 Following a poetry recital at Candy's school, eccentric Welsh poet MacPhisto offers her a ride home in his limousine.
 En route, MacPhisto forces himself on her but is unable to proceed after becoming too inebriated.
-With the help of her Mexican gardener, Emmanuel, Candy takes MacPhisto inside in order to help him out of his liquor-soaked clothes.
+With the help of her Mexican gardener Emmanuel, Candy takes MacPhisto inside to help him out of his liquor-soaked clothes.
 In the basement, MacPhisto drunkenly recites poetry while humping a mannequin, inciting Emmanuel to sexually assault Candy.
-Scandalized upon walking in on the scene, Candy's uptight father decides to send her away to live with his twin brother Jack and his wife Livia in New York City.
+Scandalized on walking in on the scene, the uptight T.M. decides to send her to live with his twin brother Jack and his wife Livia in New York City.

 At the airport, the family is accosted by Emmanuel's three vengeful sisters, who accuse Candy of corrupting their brother.
-During the scuffle, Candy's father is rendered unconscious due to a head injury.
+During the scuffle, T.M. is rendered unconscious due to a head injury.
 The Christians escape by boarding a military plane commanded by General Smight.
-In exchange for a blood transfusion for her father, General Smight orders Candy to undress, intending to impregnate her.
+In exchange for a blood transfusion for T.M., General Smight orders Candy to undress, intending to impregnate her.
 Meanwhile, he accidentally pushes the button that signals his paratroopers to leap from the plane.
-Realizing this, General Smight jumps as well, only to slip out of his parachute harness.
+Realizing this, General Smight jumps as well, but slips out of his parachute harness.

-Upon landing in New York, Dr. Krankheit meticulously performs surgery on Candy's father in front of an audience.
-When Uncle Jack attempts to seduce Candy during a post-operative cocktail party, the hospital's executive director, Dr. Dunlap, berates her for her perceived lewd behavior, causing her to faint.
-Dr. Krankheit takes Candy to another room and tricks her into sex by pretending to examine her.
-While searching for her father, Candy wanders back into the operating room to find that Dr. Krankeit has branded all the nurses with his initials, as he prepares to do so to Livia.
+After landing in New York, Dr. Krankheit meticulously performs surgery on T.M. in front of an audience.
+When Uncle Jack attempts to seduce Candy during a post-operative cocktail party, the hospital's executive director, Dr. Calvin Dunlap, berates her for her perceived lewd behavior, causing her to faint.
+Dr. Abraham Krankheit takes Candy to another room and tricks her into sex by pretending to examine her.
+While searching for her father, Candy wanders back into the operating room to find that Dr. Krankeit has branded all the nurses with his initials as he prepares to do the same to Livia.
 When he attempts to have Candy captured so that she is next, she flees the hospital.